The Hearing Trumpet: Critical reception

+Gabriele Annan's 1977 review for The Times Literary Supplement said that "the writing is as neat, dry and witty as the content is wild, woolly and portentous."
 In his review for The New York Times American novelist Blake Butler referred to the novel as "[...] as something at last truly radical, undoing not only our expectations of time and space, but of the psyche and its boundaries".
 Ali Smith called the book "One of the most original, joyful, satisfying and quietly visionary novels of the twentieth century."
 Spanish filmmaker Luis Buñuel wrote: "Reading The Hearing Trumpet liberates us from the miserable reality of our days."

 Academic analysis

 Carrington had a relationship with German artist Max Ernst.
 Renée Riese Hubert has pointed out some influences Ernst may have had on The Hearing Trumpet, though she argues that the defining influences on the novel were "[...] certain traditions in British literature [...Carrington's] familiarity with Mexican culture and myths, and [...Carrington's] enthusiasm for Eskimo and Asian cultures [...]".

 Ali Smith regards the book as "a statement on maturity, and the meanings of maturity" and states: "Fundamentally, The Hearing Trumpet is a book about profound disconnection; at its centre are people unable to hear each other, or unwilling to."